-1. WILL INSTRUCTIONS – Please telephone the offices to make an appointment with our will advisor, or if this is not convenient, we can take instructions over the telephone or email.
+1. WILL INSTRUCTIONS – Please telephone the offices to make an appointment with our Will advisor, or if this is not convenient, we can take instructions over the telephone or email.
 Before providing your instructions you should have a think about what you want to happen to your estate when you pass away.
-We will ensure that everything is covered and you understand the legal implications of the contents of your will.
+We will ensure that everything is covered and you understand the legal implications of the contents of your Will.

 Once you have mapped out your property and assets, you should contact a solicitor to make an appointment.
 Here at Seatons, we can take instructions over the telephone or over the internet.
-If you want to meet face to face then we offer appointments in any of Northamptonshire offices or even a home visit should that be more convenient.
+If you want to meet face to face then we offer appointments in any of our Northamptonshire offices or even a home visit should that be more convenient.

-Once you have decided to make your will, we will then discuss with you what you want to include in your will.
-On the most basic level a will should detail who you want to benefit under the will, what legacies and sums of money or items you want to leave and what happens to children under the age of 18, who is going to sort out your estate and what happens if the people you want to benefit under the will die before you.
+Once you have decided to make your Will, we will then discuss with you what you want to include in your Will.
+On the most basic level, a Will should detail who you want to benefit under the Will, what legacies and sums of money or items you want to leave and what happens to children under the age of 18, who is going to sort out your estate and what happens if the people you want to benefit under the Will die before you.

-That may seem straight forward but it is always advisable to seek a specialist advice if you jointly own a property, you have family members that may make a claim against the will (such as a second marriage), you have children under 18, you have property abroad or you have a business.
+That may seem straight forward but it is always advisable to seek specialist advice if you jointly own a property, you have family members that may make a claim against the Will (such as a second marriage), you have children under 18, you have property abroad or you have a business.

-Once it has been confirmed that you are happy with the contents of the will we prepare the final document to be witnessed and signed.
+Once it has been confirmed that you are happy with the contents of the Will we prepare the final document to be witnessed and signed.

-Once you have correctly signed and witnessed the Will, we will provide you with a certified copy for your safe keeping.
-We do advise keeping your will in our strong room and we do this at no extra charge.
+Once you have correctly signed and witnessed the Will, we will provide you with a certified copy for your safekeeping.
+We do advise keeping your Will in our strong room and we do this at no extra charge.